wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 1. Sign in to the [Azure portal](https://portal.azure.com/) using your Azure credentials.

 1. Select the Cloud Shell icon next to the search box.
-A **Welcome to Azure Cloud Shell banner** opens.
+A **Welcome to Azure Cloud Shell** banner opens.

 1. You may also receive a prompt stating you have no storage mounted, prompting you to select a subscription and to create storage.
 Select your subscription and choose to **Create storage** if prompted.

-1. In the Azure Cloud Shell terminal window ensure Powershell is chosen as the the selected environment.
+1. In the Azure Cloud Shell terminal window, ensure Powershell is chosen as the selected environment.
 Select **PowerShell**.

 ### Task 2: Create a resource group